 Once you have a structure for going 1:1 with VEX 123 in place, you can now focus on implementation details.

 - Customize activities to support the focus of your lesson.
 123 Activities are editable Google Docs that you can easily modify to align with the focus of your lesson or to support the needs of your students.
-See the following Knowledge Base articles for details on customizing these resources:
+See the following VEX Library articles for details on customizing these resources: